 Where casual sexism results in unfavourable treatment because of gender identity, marital status, pregnancy or sexual orientation, this may be in breach of Commonwealth or state-based legislation.

-If you feel you have been the subject of casual sexism or any kind of discrimination in the workplace, you should contact an employment law specialist to protect your rights and help put a stop to sexist behaviours.
+If you feel you have been the subject of casual sexism or any kind of discrimination in the workplace, you should contact one of Shine Lawyers' employment law specialist to protect your rights and help put a stop to sexist behaviours.